pierrepo/PBxplore/doc/intro.PBs.md

 **Figure 2.** 3D representation of the barstar protein (PDB ID [1AY7](http://www.rcsb.org/pdb/explore/explore.do?pdbId=1AY7), chain B) (Creative commons CC BY)

 The conformations of the 89 residues are translated into a sequence of 89 protein blocks.
 Note that "Z" is a default name given to amino acid for which a protein block cannot be assigned.
-Indeed, the assignation procedure for a given residue requires the conformation of the two residues placed before and the two residues placed after the residue under consideration.
+Indeed, the assignment procedure for a given residue requires the conformation of the two residues placed before and the two residues placed after the residue under consideration.
 Therefore, a protein block cannot be assigned to the two first (N-termini) and two last (C-termini) residues of a polypeptide chain.